OpenIPC/ipctool/README.md

     $ /utils/ipctool
     ```

+   As an alternative, you may run your own NFS server, putting ipctool on it.

+* *Using UART and rx busybox applet on camera side*.
+This option was described in [@themactep blog post](https://themactep.com/notes/how-to-upload-a-file-onto-ip-camera-via-serial-uart-conection).

 * *Using telnet/console and uget utility*: basically convert small `uget` binary
   into `echo`/`printf` chunks and deploy to `/tmp` partition.
 Read
   [more in documentation](https://github.com/widgetii/uget)